Healthy Adults Research Study

 Study Background

-This study aims to evaluate the safety and immune response of an experimental inactivated rotavirus vaccine, Inactivated Rotavirus CDC-9, in adults to potentially improve vaccine effectiveness and prevent severe illness caused by rotavirus infection.
+This study aims to evaluate the safety and immune responses of an investigational inactivated rotavirus vaccine, Inactivated Rotavirus CDC-9, in adults to potentially improve vaccine effectiveness and prevent severe illness caused by rotavirus infection.

-Rotavirus is a contagious virus that primarily affects infants and children, causing symptoms such as severe diarrhea, vomiting, fever, and dehydration.
-In some cases, the illness can be severe enough to require hospitalization or even result in death.
+Rotavirus is a contagious virus that causes symptoms such as severe diarrhea, vomiting, fever, and dehydration.
+Infants and children are more likely to experience severe rotavirus disease, and in some cases, the illness can be severe enough to require hospitalization or even result in death.
 While two FDA-approved vaccines are currently available to protect against rotavirus, both are administered orally and contain live virus.
-However, these vaccines have shown limited effectiveness in preventing severe illness in certain populations, potentially due to the method of administration.
-This study, conducted at Emory University, seeks to address this gap by testing an experimental inactivated rotavirus vaccine, which may offer a safer and more effective alternative.
-By assessing the safety profile and immune response generated by the vaccine over a 9-10 month period, researchers hope to improve preventative measures against rotavirus infection in adults.
+These vaccines have shown limited effectiveness in preventing severe illness in certain populations, potentially due to the method of administration.
+This study, conducted at Emory University, seeks to address this gap by testing an investigational inactivated rotavirus vaccine, which may offer a safer and more effective alternative.
+By assessing the safety profile and immune response generated by the vaccine over a 9-10 month period, researchers hope to improve preventative measures against rotavirus infection.

 Study Background

-This study aims to evaluate the safety and immune response of an experimental inactivated rotavirus vaccine, Inactivated Rotavirus CDC-9, in adults to potentially improve vaccine effectiveness and prevent severe illness caused by rotavirus infection.
+This study aims to evaluate the safety and immune responses of an investigational inactivated rotavirus vaccine, Inactivated Rotavirus CDC-9, in adults to potentially improve vaccine effectiveness and prevent severe illness caused by rotavirus infection.

-Rotavirus is a contagious virus that primarily affects infants and children, causing symptoms such as severe diarrhea, vomiting, fever, and dehydration.
-In some cases, the illness can be severe enough to require hospitalization or even result in death.
+Rotavirus is a contagious virus that causes symptoms such as severe diarrhea, vomiting, fever, and dehydration.
+Infants and children are more likely to experience severe rotavirus disease, and in some cases, the illness can be severe enough to require hospitalization or even result in death.
 While two FDA-approved vaccines are currently available to protect against rotavirus, both are administered orally and contain live virus.
-However, these vaccines have shown limited effectiveness in preventing severe illness in certain populations, potentially due to the method of administration.
-This study, conducted at Emory University, seeks to address this gap by testing an experimental inactivated rotavirus vaccine, which may offer a safer and more effective alternative.
-By assessing the safety profile and immune response generated by the vaccine over a 9-10 month period, researchers hope to improve preventative measures against rotavirus infection in adults.
+These vaccines have shown limited effectiveness in preventing severe illness in certain populations, potentially due to the method of administration.
+This study, conducted at Emory University, seeks to address this gap by testing an investigational inactivated rotavirus vaccine, which may offer a safer and more effective alternative.
+By assessing the safety profile and immune response generated by the vaccine over a 9-10 month period, researchers hope to improve preventative measures against rotavirus infection.

 Additional Information

-This study is being done to evaluate the safety and effectiveness of an experimental inactivated rotavirus vaccine, Inactivated Rotavirus CDC-9, in healthy adults.
-Researchers aim to determine whether the vaccine can successfully stimulate the immune system to produce antibodies and offer a safer, more effective alternative to existing live oral vaccines.
+This study is being done to evaluate the safety and immune responses of an investigational inactivated rotavirus vaccine, Inactivated Rotavirus CDC-9, in healthy adults.
+Researchers aim to determine whether the vaccine can successfully stimulate the immune system to produce antibodies and offer a safer, more immunogenic alternative to existing live oral vaccines.

 You may qualify for this study if you meet the following criteria.